Twerk It

 "Twerk It" (stylized as "#Twerkit") is a song by American rapper Busta Rhymes featuring Nicki Minaj.
-Written alongside producer Pharrell Williams, the song was intended to be the lead single from Busta Rhymes' tenth studio album, E.L.E.2 (Extinction Level Event 2) that was delayed from 2014 to 2020.
-The final album did not feature this song.
-The song has been said to be Jamaican-inspired and is influenced by dancehall music.
+Written by both performers alongside its producer Pharrell Williams, the song was intended to serve as the lead single for Busta Rhymes' tenth studio album, E.L.E.2 (Extinction Level Event 2), which was delayed from 2014 to 2020; the final album did not feature this song.
+"Twerk It" has been said to be Jamaican-inspired and is influenced by dancehall music.
 A music video for the song was shot in Flatbush, New York on June 3, 2013.

 Background

 The original version was released on May 2, 2013, online, and later as a digital download on May 17.

 On May 31, Minaj hinted the release of a new song tweeting: "surprise, surprise...recording it tomorrow, shooting it on the 3rd...".
 It was later revealed that the recorded song was a remix of Busta Rhymes' "Twerk It".
 On June 6, Busta premiered the song on radio station Hot 97 with DJ Funkmaster Flex, and later made it available online.

 On June 17, the remix version, which is now the official single version, was released as a digital download through iTunes.
 The song was released to rhythmic radio stations on June 25, 2013.